 In January 2019, a small research company called Small Biz Trends – famous for investigations of trends and reasoning behind the most notorious marketing campaigns in digital business – released the results of their most recent work on why startups fail.
 The main takeaway is that 9 out of 10 startups fail – and sadly, not all the reasons are clear.

-What I admire about this kind research is that it doesn’t focus on advice for the young and aspiring, or reveal secrets about how to build a fintech company.
+What I admire about this kind of research is that it doesn’t focus on advice for the young and aspiring, or reveal secrets about how to build a fintech company or commit to the best financial app development ever.
 Rather, it serves as a precaution for the bold ones who decide to involve themselves (or are already involved) in the generally troublesome startup sphere.

 Although trying to capture even one-tenth of the real reasons for early collapses is a ridiculous idea itself (because nobody really knows them), informed observers – like Small Biz Trends – are aware of some predictors of startup success.
 Let’s talk fintech here.
 If you think about it, fintech startups are more like kids — they are highly vulnerable, immature and need constant attention and support.
 Like with kids, you only get one or two chances to succeed, and penalties for misbehavior (regulatory incompliance) can destroy your future.

 On the other hand, for most people, it’s worth trying to realize a smart idea right off the bat, but even the best of ideas it is not the primary predictor of its success.
 What is it, then?
 The known ones include an appropriate market fit, a competent technology team, sufficient funding, and the age of the founders.